colonelpanic8/okcupyd/README.rst

 requests to okcupid.com.

 Another subtlety of the ~okcupyd.util.fetchable.Fetchable class is that its instances cache its contained results.
-This means that for the second iteration over okcupyd.profile.Profile.questions in the example below does not result in any http requests:
+This means that the second iteration over okcupyd.profile.Profile.questions in the example below does not result in any http requests:

 .. code:: python